Yankees vs. Red Sox Player Props Betting Odds

 MLB Props Today: New York Yankees

-- The Yankees' Domingo German (3-3) will make his 12th start of the season.
+- The Yankees' Clarke Schmidt (2-6) will make his 14th start of the season.

-- He has earned a quality start three times in 11 starts this season.
+- He has started 13 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in two of them.

-- German has pitched five or more innings in two straight games and will look to extend that streak.
+- Schmidt will look to finish five or more innings for the fifth start in a row.

-- He has finished one appearance without allowing an earned run in 11 chances this season.
+- He has made 13 appearances and finished three of them without allowing an earned run.

 |Opponent